CiaranWelsh/PokerX/lib/googletest/googletest/docs/primer.md

     on systems where the `pthreads` library is available.
 It is currently _unsafe_ to use Google Test assertions from two threads concurrently on other systems (e.g. Windows).
-In most tests this is not an issue as usually the assertions are done in the main thread.
+In most tests this is not an issue as usually the assertions are game_ended in the main thread.
 If you want to help, you can volunteer to implement the necessary synchronization primitives in `gtest-port.h` for your platform.